How to start a wine collection?

 Vintage Champagne that will improve over a few years (in magnums if you’re feeling flush):

-A ready to drink, all-rounder white:
+A ready to drink, lighter red:

 A quick note on provenance